Battle of Qingshanli: Combat

-In response to these claims, Kim Hak-Cheor (also known as Song Jin-woo), who participated in many battles as a member of the armed group for the independence of Korea, argued that the number of Japanese casualties was exaggerated by a factor of 300 or more.
+The number of Japanese casualties was exaggerated, according Kim Hak-Cheor (also known as Song Jin-woo), who participated in many battles as a member of the Korean Independence Army.
+He argued that the number of Japanese casualties was exaggerated by a factor of 300 or more.
 According to him, when Korean independence forces encountered the Japanese army, they lost 9 out of 10 times, and even if they won, they could only kill 2 or 3 Japanese soldiers.

 Controversies

 Hunchun massacre

 South Korea views the Hunchun incident as a deception by Japan, who they believe used it as an excuse to dispatch troops.

 Casualties of the Japanese army

 Japanese sources claim 11 dead and 24 wounded, and no officer casualties.
 These numbers are repeated by the list of the fallen soldiers of the Yasukuni Shrine.
 Japanese investigation of weapons of the 19th Division after the expedition claims that the Japanese army consumed little.